 Star Wars Galaxy’s Edge Tips

-Star Wars Galaxy’s Edge is definitely the most popular area of the park and with the big hype at the moment, it can be a bit overwhelming trying to figure out the best plan to see it all.
-If you’re not a Star Wars fan, feel free to skip this part of the blog, but if you want to visit Galaxy’s Edge, here is exactly what we did to ensure we saw everything in just half a day!
+Star Wars Galaxy’s Edge is definitely the most popular area of the park and with the big hype at the moment, it can be a bit overwhelming trying to figure out the best plan to see it all, so it had to be included on the Hollywood Studios tips list.
+If you’re not a Star Wars fan, feel free to skip this part of the blog.
+But if you want to visit Galaxy’s Edge, here is exactly what we did to ensure we saw everything in just half a day!

 Arrival Time: During our visit, Hollywood Studios was opening early at 7 AM (even though the website said otherwise) to accommodate the crowds and turn on the virtual queue for the Rise of the Resistance boarding groups (more on that in a second!).
 We arrived at the park around 5:45 AM and despite them opening the park at 7 AM, we actually were let into the park around 6:30 AM.
 It’s crucial that you find out the actual opening time to ensure you can get a boarding group.

 Boarding Groups: What is this boarding group thing you speak of?!
 Well, unlike any other ride at Disney, Rise of the Resistance uses boarding groups to manage the popularity of the ride.
 What this means is that at 7 AM (during our visit), you have to click “Find out More” under the Rise of the Resistance section on the Disney Experience app homepage to get placed into a boarding group.